DreamOfTheRedChamber/system-design-interviews/crawler.md

     - is = amount of operations needed for storing the collected information. depending on the back-end, this might only be 1 write operation (e.g. a single SQL INSERT)

 * With these numbers, we end up with approximately: 10 ∗ (2 ∗ 7:5) + 1 + 2 ∗ (0:005) ≈ 151 operations per second on our back-end system just for crawling the front page alone.

+* Given seeds, crawl the web
+    - How many web pages?
+        + 1 trillion web pages
+    - How long?
+        + Crawl all of them every week
+    - How large?
+        + Average size of a web page: 10k
+        + 10p web page storage

 ## Simple design
 ### A single threaded web crawler